Mass media in China: Under Mao

 In both the Yan'an era of the 1930s and the early 1950s, the CCP encouraged grassroots journalism in the form "worker-peasant correspondents," an idea originating from the Soviet Union.

+In 1957, during the Anti-Rightist Campaign, Mao Zedong put forward the concept of "politicians running the newspapers".
+Mao said that "the writing of articles, and especially lead editorials, must be responsible to the overall interests of the party, united closely with the political situation," continuing by saying "this is what is meant by politicians running the newspapers".

-During the early period (1966-1968) of the Cultural Revolution, freedom of the press in China was at its peak.
+During the early period (1966–1968) of the Cultural Revolution, freedom of the press in China was at its peak.
 Independent political groups could publish broadsheets and handbills, as well as leaders' speeches and meeting transcripts which would normally have been considered highly classified.
 During those years, several Red Guard organizations operated independent printing presses to publish newspapers, articles, speeches, and big-character posters.
+Media during this time was dominated by the Two Newspapers and One Journal, referring to the People's Daily, People's Liberation Army Daily and Red Flag.

+Mobile film units brought Chinese cinema to the countryside and were crucial to the standardization and popularization of cultural during this period, particularly including revolutionary model operas.
+During the Cultural Revolution's early years, mobile film teams traveled to rural areas with news reels of Mao meeting with Red Guards and Tiananmen Square parades, where they were welcomed ceremoniously.
+These news reels became known as hong bao pian ("red treasure films"), analogous to how the Little Red Books were dubbed hong bao shu ("red treasure books").